 Before tiling, we knew that there was one really important thing we needed to fix.
 Towards the back end, the floor suddenly slopes down 2-3 inches!
 This is a straight board held up to the baseboard so you can see just how bad it was.

 For our first round, we experimented with two different kinds of cement.
 We wanted that awesome “self-leveling” stuff, but Home Depot and our local hardware store BOTH said they didn’t have it.
+At this point, we had even considered hiring Glasgow carpet fitters to level the gap, and get done with the awkward upheaval.

 So, back I went.
 And you know what?
 This stuff is worth every penny.
 And at $30/bag, that’s saying a lot.